BASEBALL CARDS MEDIA PA

 As concerns about marketing to children grew in the 1950s, tobacco companies were restricted from including baseball cards in their products.
 The Topps Chewing Gum Company of Brooklyn, New York had been packaging baseball cards with gum since 1951 and was well positioned to fill the void.
 Topps became the dominant force in baseball cards for much of the post-war era and beyond.
 Their iconic design aesthetic and comprehensive annual sets helped propel the hobby into a golden age of collecting during the 1960s.

-Read also: TOPPS BASEBALL CARDS LOGO
+Read also: THE JOY OF BASEBALL CARDS

 While Topps produced their cards in New York, the company established significant operations in Pennsylvania that helped drive the local baseball card industry.
 In 1960, Topps opened a large production and distribution facility in Duryea, Pennsylvania near Scranton.
 Here they oversaw all aspects of baseball card manufacturing from design, printing, and cutting to packaging and shipping.
 The Duryea plant employed hundreds of workers and was a major economic boost for the region.
 It also allowed Pennsylvania residents easier access to the latest baseball card releases and memorabilia.